Osman Júnior

-Osman de Menezes Venâncio Júnior (born 29 October 1992), known as Osman Júnior or simply Osman, is a Brazilian footballer who plays for Cuiabá.
+Osman de Menezes Venâncio Júnior (born 29 October 1992), known as Osman Júnior or simply Osman, is a Brazilian footballer who plays for Chapecoense.
 Mainly a winger, he can also play as an attacking midfielder.

 Club career

 Early career

 Osman Júnior was born in São Paulo, and was a Santos youth graduate.
 Released in 2012, he signed for Oeste and made his senior debut on 12 August of that year by coming on as a second-half substitute in a 0–1 Série C away loss against Chapecoense.

 After being rarely used, Osman Júnior represented Comercial-SP, Sertãozinho and Juventus in quick succession.

 Luverdense

 On 10 January 2015, Osman Júnior joined Luverdense.
 He scored his first goal for the club on 10 March, netting the opener in a 2–0 home success over Operário Várzea-Grandense.

 Osman Júnior scored his first professional goal on 16 May 2015, netting the game's only in a home success over América Mineiro for the Série B championship.
 He finished the campaign with four goals in 35 appearances, as his side achieved a mid-table position.